Millonarios F.C.

-Millonarios Fútbol Club, also known as Millonarios, is a Colombian professional football club based in Bogotá.
+Millonarios Fútbol Club, known simply as Millonarios, is a Colombian professional football club based in Bogotá, that competes in the Categoría Primera A, top flight of football in Colombia.

 It is one of the most successful and iconic clubs in Colombia, making it one of the largest sports entities in the country and one of the most important in South America.
-The team's origins date back to the 1920s, but it began to be called Los Millonarios in 1939 when its name was Club Deportivo Municipal.
+The team's origins date back to the 1920s, but it began to be called Los Millonarios in 1937 when its name was Club Deportivo Municipal.
 It was officially founded on 18 June 1946, as Club Deportivo Los Millonarios, and later as Millonarios Fútbol Club on 20 April 2011, when it was reconstituted as a public limited company.
-Since 1938, the team has played their home games at Estadio El Campín which currently holds a 36,343-capacity.
+Since 1938, the team has played their home games at Estadio El Campín which currently holds a 36,343 capacity.

 Millonarios has participated in the Categoría Primera A since its inception in 1948, being one of only three teams to have participated in all of its tournaments, along with Independiente Santa Fe and Atlético Nacional.
-Millonarios competes in the Clásico Capitalino against home-town rivals Independiente Santa Fe and the Clásico Añejo against Deportivo Cali and also has a strong rivalry with América de Cali.
-Since the start of the Colombian championship in 1948, Millonarios has won the most local titles and formed a team called the "Ballet Azul", which was a reference of great importance worldwide during the first part of the 1950s, being considered by various South American and European specialists as the best team in the world when it achieved a large number of triumphs and international achievements of great relevance and importance for the time.
-During this period, Millonarios had prominent figures in world football such as Alfredo Di Stéfano, Adolfo Pedernera, Néstor Rossi, and Julio Cozzi, who played crucial roles in the team's success.
-Di Stefano, who is widely regarded as one of the greatest footballers of all time, joined Millonarios in 1949 and played for the team until 1953.
+Millonarios competes in the Clásico Capitalino against home-town rivals Independiente Santa Fe, Clásico Colombiano with Atlético Nacional and the Clásico Añejo against Deportivo Cali and also has a strong rivalry, under the name of Clásico de las Estrellas with América de Cali.

+Millonarios won their first local title in 1949 and shortly afterwards formed a team known as the "Ballet Azul", which was a reference of great importance worldwide during the first part of the 1950s, being considered by various South American and European specialists as the best team in the world when it achieved a large number of triumphs and international achievements of great importance for the time.
+Alfredo Di Stefano, who is widely regarded as one of the greatest footballers of all time, joined Millonarios in 1949 and played for the team until 1953.
 During this period, Millonarios won the Copa Colombia in 1951 and the Colombian league championship in 1949, 1951, and 1952.
 Among its accomplishments, the team won the first edition of the Small World Cup of Clubs in 1953, the Golden Wedding Championship against Real Madrid in 1952, which the team won at the Santiago Bernabéu Stadium, and the Duelo de Campeones Trophies in 1950 and 1951.
-Their participations at these tournaments gave rise team's nickname of "Ambassador" as the club was representing Colombia at these tournaments.
+Their participations at these tournaments gave rise to the team's nickname of "Ambassador" as the club was representing Colombia at these tournaments.